Doma Sherpa

 Contribution to the Local Community

-Doma’s impact extends beyond her work as a trekking guide.
-She has made significant contributions to the local community of Malung-7 in Okhaldhunga.
-In a region where access to education and healthcare is limited, Doma has been instrumental in raising awareness about the importance of education for girls.
-She has supported local schools and has been an advocate for providing equal opportunities for young girls to pursue careers in the trekking and tourism industry.
+Doma’s influence goes beyond her role as a trekking guide.
+She actively supports the local community of Malung-7 in Okhaldhunga, where access to education and healthcare remains limited.
+She raises awareness about the importance of education for girls, helps local schools, and advocates for equal opportunities for young girls to build careers in trekking and tourism..

 Additionally, Doma has worked with local organizations to create training programs that help empower other women in the community.
 These programs offer women the skills necessary to enter the tourism industry and become trekking guides themselves.
 Doma’s vision is to create a sustainable, inclusive, and gender-equal environment within the trekking community, where women can thrive alongside men.